Dogs lick things. They lick themselves, they lick each other, they lick their toys, and they lick us.

 Some dogs only lick certain things at certain times.
 I have a good friend with a Wheaton Terrier that licks a specific couch cushion during the entirety of every storm that hits their Boston home.

 Another dog I know licks his paws bloody if his owner leaves town.
-While these dogs may need help, it’s incredibly important for you to identify what causes the compulsive licking and attempt to reduce that stressor in your dog’s life.
+These dogs really should be getting professional help.
+In the meantime, it’s incredibly important to identify what causes the compulsive licking and attempt to reduce that stressor in your dog’s life.